X

 Got it.
 That was helpful.

-Thank you Azit.
+Thank you Aditya.

 Thank you.
-The next question comes from the line of Sajal Kapoor with anti fragile thinking.
+The next question comes from the line of Sajal Kapoor with Antifragile Thinking.
 Please go ahead.

 Sajal Kapoor